Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 > 10. As a site user, i can have my own profile page so that i can provide my information.

 Acceptance criteria:
 * Given that i am a unregistered user, when i am on the home page.
-Then i see a Register link in the navbar.
+Then i see a register link in the navbar.
 When link is clicked it takes me to the register page where i have to fill out form to register.
 * Given that i am a unregistered user, When i fill out the form the system creates me a account and i am redirected to the login page where i have to log in.
 * Given that iam user i am able see a profile dropdown menu in the navbar, when clicked i can edit my settings and create a profile page.
 * When profile the page is created a link is added to the dropdown menu for me to view my profile.